Hold the phone: Jim Balsillie sets the record straight on 'BlackBerry' movie

 Earlier in the day, two business pals in the technology sector gifted him a red and orange cap with "superstar" written across it.
 They jokingly asked him for his autograph, he said, something he's more accustomed to putting on a legal document.

 Other key BlackBerry players portrayed in the movie haven't been so keen to play along.
-RIM co-founder Doug Fregin and co-CEO Mike Lazaridis don't plan to attend the premiere and haven't sat for a private screening, according to Elevation Pictures.
+RIM co-founder Doug Fregin and co-CEO Mike Lazaridis — played by Johnson and Jay Baruchel — don't plan to attend the premiere and haven't sat for a private screening, according to Elevation Pictures.

 Still, despite Balsillie's willing participation, he wouldn’t mind setting a few things straight about his time at RIM, where he served as co-CEO.